Chasedog98/PhotonPi/README.md

 ## Known Changes Coming
 - Finish Serial Terminal
-- Switch away from Flash Player due to Adobe discontinuing support in 2020
+- Switch away from Flash Player due to Adobe discontinuing support in 2020(Will be a forced update)
 - Login with username and password
 - Multiple device connection